Nissan Sentra: Asia

 In the Philippines, The Nissan Sylphy unveiled on 7 March 2014, shortly after the Nissan press event, alongside the Nissan Altima mid-size sedan.
 The Sylphy, replacing both B16 Sentra 200 and the N16 Sentra, comes in white, black, gray, silver, and bronze.
+It is imported from Thailand.
+It is available in 1.6 and 1.8 liter variants, paired with 5-speed manual for the former and CVT for all variants.

 The B17 Nissan Sylphy was launched in Singapore in March 2013 where two variants were offered: 1.6 and 1.8; in base trim, Premium and Premium Signature Series.
 In late 2017, the Sylphy was updated with changes including a new grille and front bumper, gloss black plastic for interior trim and new rim spoke design.
 The facelifted Sylphy was launched on 10 January 2019 at the Singapore Motorshow with restyled headlamps similar to the Taiwanese Sentra.

 On 29 April 2014, the Sylphy has made its debut in Malaysia.
 Safety features such as 6 SRS airbags, VDC, TCS, ABS, EBD and BA were standard.
 The units were imported from Thailand.
 In August 2014, 'Impul' accessories became available and consisted of a bodykit, lowered suspension, wheels and tyres.
 The Sylphy has since been discontinued in Malaysia as evidence from the absence of the Sylphy from official price lists and absence from Nissan's Malaysia official site.

-In the Middle East, the Sentra is available with 1.6- and 1.8-litre engines.
+In the Middle East, the Sentra is available with 1.6- and 1.8-liter engines.